gauciv/triji-app/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

 ---
-name: "General Issue Template"
+name: 'General Issue Template'
-about: "Report or request anything related to the project"
+about: 'Report or request anything related to the project'
-labels: ""
+labels: ''
 ---

 ## 🐞 Problem